ibm-cloud-docs/vpc/file_storage_vpc_create.md

    - If you selected VPC as the access mode, provide a name for the mount target and select the VPC where the file share is to be used in.

-1. Select the right profile for your workload.
-The profile that you select determines the input/output performance of a file share.
-The `dp2` profile provides the most flexibility.
-For more information about file storage IOPS tier and Custom profiles, see [File Storage profiles](/docs/vpc?topic=vpc-file-storage-profiles).

-1. Specify the size for the file share.
-You can later [increase this size](/docs/vpc?topic=vpc-file-storage-expand-capacity).
-The maximum capacity of the share depends on the file share profile.

 1. Encryption at rest.
 By default, all file shares are encrypted by IBM-managed keys.
-You can also choose to encrypt your shares with your own keys.
+You can also choose to create an envelop-encryption for your shares with your own keys.
 If you want to use your own keys, select one of the [key management services](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).

    | Field | Value |
    | ----- | ----- |